antmicro/kenning/docs/source/cmd-usage.rst

     positional arguments:
       modelwrappercls       ModelWrapper-based class with inference implementation to import
-      modelcompilercls      ModelCompiler-based class with compiling routines to import
+      modelcompilercls      Optimizer-based class with compiling routines to import
       runtimecls            Runtime-based class with the implementation of model runtime
       datasetcls            Dataset-based class with dataset to import output                The path to the output JSON file with measurements